 For the purpose of conducting meetings, at least twenty-five (25) voting members in good standing shall constitute a quorum.
-For those issues involving the ASLTA Certification System, only members (at least 25 members holding ASLTA teacher certification in good standing) shall vote (please refer to Article III, SECTION 1 and 2).
+For those issues involving the ASLTA Certification System, only members (at least 25 members holding ASLTA teacher certification in good standing) shall vote (please refer to Article III, Section 1 and 2).

-IV.
-3. Special Meetings of the Membership
+Section 3 – Special Meetings of the Membership

 In absence of a quorum, the President or at least four (4) Board members may call a special meeting of the membership.
 Motions made at a special meeting shall be non-binding and referred to the Board of Directors for further action.
 The Board of Directors, at its discretion, may defer action on motions until the next General Meeting with a quorum, refer motions to an appropriate committee for disposition, or conduct a mail referendum vote to determine consensus of the membership for selected motions made while in a Special Meeting.

-IV.
-4. Board of Directors Meetings
+Section 4 – Board of Directors Meetings

-V. 1.
-Composition of Board of Directors of the Association
+Section 1 – Composition of Board of Directors of the Association

 The Board of Directors, with the cooperation of the Treasurer, shall prepare a budget on an annual basis by April 15, based on the five-year strategic plan.
 The budget will clearly indicate projected revenue and sources (e.g., membership, grants, financial support) as well as projected expenditures including specific charges to the Association for services.
 No other charges, direct or indirect, may be made against the Association budget without consent of the Board of Directors.

-V. 3.
-Removal of Board Members or Committee Chairs
+SECTION 4 – Removal of Board Members or Committee Chairs

 Any Board member or committee chair may be removed from office for cause with a majority vote of the Board of Directors based on a vote of no confidence or at the Board of Directors’ discretion.

-VI.
-1. Duties of the President
+Section 1 – Duties of the President

 The President shall be the primary elected officer of the Association.
-The President shall preside at all meetings of the Association and Board meetings.
-The President shall be responsible for the oversight of all Board duties and for coordination of all Board activities but not limited to preparation of the Board meeting agendas and appointing committee chairs.
-The President shall serve as the primary liaison with external organizations.
+S/he shall preside at all meetings of the Association and Board meetings.
+S/he shall be responsible for the oversight of all Board duties and for coordination of all Board activities but not limited to preparation of the Board meeting agendas and appointing committee chairs.
+S/he shall serve as the primary liaison with external organizations.

-VI.
-2. Duties of the Vice-President
+Section 2 – Duties of the Vice-President

 The Vice-President shall serve in the absence of the President.
-The Vice President shall succeed to the office of President should that office became vacant prior to the expiration of the term of office of the President.
+S/he shall succeed to the office of President should that office became vacant prior to the expiration of the term of office of the President.
 The Vice-President shall serve as Bylaws Chair.
-In addition, The Vice President shall perform all duties as assigned by the President and approved by the Board of Directors.
-The Vice President shall oversee the implementation and activities of committees assigned by the President.
+In addition, s/he shall perform all duties as assigned by the President and approved by the Board of Directors.
+S/he shall oversee the implementation and activities of committees assigned by the President.

-VI.
-3. Duties of the Secretary
+Section 3 – Duties of the Secretary

 The Secretary shall keep accurate and complete minutes of all meetings of the Association and the Board of Directors.
 The Secretary shall maintain a roster of all members of the Association, and shall keep on file all documents, electronic data storage, communications and other papers related to the business of the Association.

-VI.
-4. Duties of the Treasurer
+Section 4 – Duties of the Treasurer

-The Treasurer shall ensure that accurate financial records are kept and maintained, and reports are made at each Board of Directors meeting, and a financial review is performed annually.
+The Treasurer shall ensure that accurate financial records are kept and maintained, and reports are made at each Board of Directors meeting, and an audit is performed annually.

-VI.
-5. Duties of the Chapter Affiliation Chair
+Section 5 – Duties of the Chapter Affiliation Chair

 The Chapter Affiliation Chair (CAC) shall have charge of all affiliated chapters of the Association in the United States of America.
-The Chapter Affiliation Chair shall oversee the affiliation process and maintenance process of chapters, including submission of chapter Bylaws, fulfillment of required procedures for affiliation and annual maintenance of chapters in good standing.
+S/he shall oversee the affiliation process and maintenance process of chapters, including submission of chapter Bylaws, fulfillment of required procedures for affiliation and annual maintenance of chapters in good standing.

-VI.
-6. Duties of the Professional Development Chair
+Section 6 – Duties of the Professional Development Chair

 The Professional Development Chair (PDC) shall be responsible for coordinating all aspects of professional development activities but not limited to (1) conference planning, (2) maintaining a resource listing of presenters, (3) assistance with professional development opportunities for members and (4) assistance with professional development workshop hours and Continuing Education Units (CEUs) for members of the Association.

-VI.
-7. Duties of the Member-at-Large
+Section 7 – Duties of the Member-at-Large

 The Member-at-Large shall perform all duties as assigned by the President and approved by the Board of Directors.
-The Member-at-Large shall be responsible for publicity and outreach under the direction of the Board.
+S/he shall be responsible for publicity and outreach under the direction of the Board.

 Board Members shall serve without compensation except for standard expenses as approved by the Board of Directors.

-VII.
-1. Board Members to be Elected and/or Appointed
+Section 1 – Board Members to be Elected and/or Appointed

 There shall be alternating elections every two (2) years.
-Groups of officers to be elected in alternate elections are as follows,
+Groups of officers to be elected in alternate elections are as follows:

 - The President and the Secretary (2013, 2017 and so forth)

-The Vice President and the Member at Large
+- The Vice President and the Treasurer (2011, 2015 and so forth)

-VII.
-4. Expiration of Terms of Office
+Section 4 – Expiration of Terms of Office

-VII.
-5. Limit on Consecutive Terms in Office
+Section 5 – Limit on Consecutive Terms in Office

 Any Board member shall serve no more than two (2) consecutive 4-year terms in the same position.

-VII.
-6. Resignations, Vacancies and Removal from Office
+Section 6 – Resignations, Vacancies and Removal from Office

 - The Board of Directors shall have the authority to fill any vacancy on the Board that may occur between biennial general business meetings of the Association with the exception of the President that shall be filled by the Vice President.